 Important Indicators for the Brazilian Real Forex Market

 There are several important economic indicators that any trader keen to trade the Brazilian Real should pay attention to.
-These include:
+These include the following:

-- Remittances – this is money which has been sent to Brazil from citizens who work abroad.
+- Remittances – This is money that has been sent to Brazil from citizens who work abroad.

 - Unemployment figures

 - CPI reports and monthly inflation rate reports